FluxML/.github/profile/README.md

 Flux provides a single, intuitive way to define models, just like mathematical notation.
 Julia transparently [compiles your code](https://julialang.org/blog/2018/12/ml-language-compiler), optimizing kernels for the GPU, for the best performance.

 ### Differentiable Programming
 Existing Julia libraries are differentiable and can be incorporated directly into Flux models.
-Cutting edge models such as [Neural ODEs](https://julialang.org/blog/2019/01/fluxdiffeq) are first class, and [Zygote](https://github.com/FluxML/Zygote.jl) enables overhead-free gradients.
+Cutting edge models such as [Universal Neural Differential Equations](https://github.com/SciML/DiffEqFlux.jl) are first class, and [Zygote](https://github.com/FluxML/Zygote.jl) enables overhead-free gradients.

 ### First-class GPU support
 GPU kernels can be written directly in Julia via [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl).
 Flux is uniquely hackable and any part can be tweaked, from GPU code to custom gradients and layers.